 Why Fortify?
-Economic Progress
+Create Economic Growth

 The economic benefits a country experiences as a result of improving nutrition are tremendous.
 Each dollar spent on reducing chronic undernutrition has a $30 payoff, according to the 2012 Copenhagen Consensus.

 In a review of the World Bank report An Investment Framework for Nutrition, consultant Julia Dayton Eberwein noted that investing $10 per child per year above current spending for nutrition-specific interventions would have ‘enormous impacts.’
 She wrote that “Every dollar invested in this package of interventions would yield between $4 and $35 in economic returns, making investing in early nutrition one of the best value-for-money development actions."

 The nutrients most commonly used in grain fortification are iron and folic acid.
 The economic benefits associated with these are below.

 Fortification yields $84 for every dollar spent on reducing iron deficiency anemia prevalence .

 The mental capacity that is undeveloped when children are iron deficient is never regained.
 That affects their academic performance and future earnings potential.
 Consequently childhood anemia is associated with a 2.5% drop in wages in adulthood .